 Return of Title IV Federal Student Aid Policy

-If you withdraw completely from school during the semester, a portion of the total amount of Federal Title IV aid disbursed to you must be returned to the financial aid programs.
+If you withdraw completely from school during the semester, a portion of the total amount of Federal Title IV aid disbursed to you may need to be returned to the financial aid programs based on federal regulations.
 The portion that must be returned is based on the percentage of time you remained enrolled in school.

-In addition, you begin attendance and do not officially withdraw, you must complete at least one class with a passing grade (A, B, C, or D), or a repayment must be processed based on the mid-point of the semester.
+In addition, if you begin attendance and do not officially withdraw, you must complete at least one class with a passing grade (A, B, C, or D), or a repayment may be processed based on the mid-point of the semester or your last recorded date of academically related activity.

 NOTE: No Title IV aid funds are required to be returned if the student remains enrolled for more than 60% of the semester before completely withdrawing.